Middle-earth meets Middle Kingdom in NZ-China TV deal

 It comes as China's film and television industry faces stiff competition from internet-TV companies, which are spending hundreds of millions of dollars on foreign programming to attract users and advertisers.

-Industry experts expect increased exposure of New Zealand's rolling pastures and craggy ranges featured in the hugely successful Lord of the Rings and Hobbit films will boost the country's Chinese tourism industry, which totalled $683 million (436 million pound) in the year ended in May.
+Industry experts expect increased exposure of New Zealand's rolling pastures and craggy ranges featured in the hugely successful Lord of the Rings and Hobbit films will boost the country's Chinese tourism industry, which totalled $683 million in the year ended in May.

 "New Zealand's landscape and scenery are a big draw for Chinese.
 People living in polluted cities want to see clean environments, it's comforting," said Henry Chung, associate professor of marketing at Massey University who specialises in China-related issues.